This is a guest post, originally published in November of 2017.

 Deliver handmade thank you cards to troops on duty

 Are you currently stationed overseas?
-How do you plan to celebrate Veteran's Day this year?
+How do you plan to celebrate Veteran’s Day overseas this year?

-Courtney Woodruff, of Courtney at Home, is a military spouse, mom and writer currently living in Germany.
-She has a master's degree in Human Services Counseling: Military Resilience and currently serves as the International Military Life Blogger and Community Manager for USAA.
-She has a heart for our troops and their families and strives to share her own experience to help others overcome the unique challenges of military life.
-Follow her adventures on her blog, or connect with her Instagram, Facebook, Twitter, or Pinterest.
+Courtney Woodruff, of Courtney at Home, is a military spouse, mom, and writer currently living in Germany.
+She has a master’s degree in Human Services Counseling: Military Resilience has a heart for our troops and their families and strives to share her own experience to help others overcome the unique challenges of military life.
+Follow her adventures on her blog, or connect with her Instagram.